oracle/cloudtestdrive/AppDev/cloud-native/Helidon/Helidon-core/helidon-core.md

 These methods differ from the ones in StorefrontResource in a few ways.

-There is a `@Path` annotation on the class itself, but no `@Path` annotation on the methods, Helidon will apply class level annotations to all methods in a class (unless they override the setting specifically per method.)
+There is a `@Path` annotation on the class itself, but no `@Path` annotation on the methods, Helidon will apply class level annotations to all methods in a class (unless they override the setting specifically per method).
 So here both methods inherit the path set on the class, (/minimumChange)

 They return an http Response rather than just returning an object.
 This isn't something you'd usually do in this situation, but I included it to show that it's possible if you need to manipulate the response, say if you need to set http response codes in the event of an exception (we'll look at handling exceptions later in the lab) Also I wanted to provide an example of how to use Responses should you have other reasons to do so.